CMIS-TAMU/cmis_events/COMPLETE_FEATURES_DOCUMENTATION.md

 ## 🎯 Executive Summary

-The CMIS Event Management System is a comprehensive, modern platform that has **completely transformed** event management for the Center for Management Information Systems at Texas A&M University.
+The CMIS Event Management System is a comprehensive, modern platform that has **completely transformed** event management for the Council for the Management of Information Systems at Texas A&M University.
 Built from the ground up with cutting-edge technology, it replaces manual processes with intelligent automation, providing a seamless experience for students, faculty, sponsors, and administrators.

 ### Key Highlights